BMR Calculator — Basal Metabolic Rate for Men and Women

-Basal Metabolic Rate — the calories your body burns at complete rest.
-Foundation for any calorie plan.
+Calculate your Basal Metabolic Rate (BMR) — the calories your body burns at complete rest — using the Mifflin-St Jeor equation.
+Foundation for any calorie plan, weight loss target or muscle-gain bulk.

 Ad Slot — Top Banner